 All public meetings will be recorded and links to those recordings will be posted on the website as a public record.
 In addition, an archive of all meeting recordings will be maintained.

-To reduce risk to both customers and staff during the pandemic, the district office will be not be engaging in face-to-face interaction with customers until further notice.
+We are a small water district and our office operates on a part-time, as-needed schedule.
+Our office is open to the public by appointment only, but our office email is monitored almost daily.
 If you have an urgent concern and have any trouble communicating via the office phone or email, you probably know how to reach the community volunteers who serve as board members...or your neighbor does.
 For non-urgent issues, the office and board members can also be reached by email through this website.